Fields of Study: Humanities, Science, Social Sciences

 Current Program Courses

-This eight-week full-time internship (35-40 hours per week) program includes an integrated academic course.
-The weekly seminar is a hybrid course, both online and in-person, that meets once a week and has weekly readings and assignments that require a work plan and ongoing reflection.
-At the end of the online and in-person seminar, you’ll write a capstone paper.
+This internship program includes an integrated academic course, held as a weekly seminar.
+The course is held online, meets once a week, and includes readings and assignments that require a work plan and ongoing reflection.
+At the end of the seminar, you'll write a capstone paper.

 Catalogs and resources